input-output-hk/plutus-pioneer-program/README.md

   - Implement function `payTrace` in the [Homework](code/week04/src/Week04/Homework.hs) module.
   - Handle exceptions thrown by `submitTx` in function `payContract` in the same module.

+- Week #5

+  - Implement a Mary-era-style minting policy in the [Homework1](code/week05/src/Week05/Homework1.hs) module.
+  - Fix the token name to the empty ByteString in the NFT contract in the [Homework2](code/week05/src/Week05/Homework2.hs) module.

 ## Some Plutus Modules